nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_02_The_Interception.md

 - **Key Event:** Angelica threatens to crash the patient database, but Vane sees through her bluff, knowing she wouldn't kill patients.

   - _Key Dialog:_ **Prelate Vane:** "No, you won't.
-You have the hands of a surgeon, Miss Vance.
+You have the hands of a surgeon, Miss Ward.
 Not a butcher."

 - **Key Event:** Vane reveals his Legion—a nano-swarm living beneath his skin.
 A tiny silver beetle crawls from his tear duct across his ocular lens.

-  - _Character Defining Moment:_ **Angelica Vance** — Experiences real, primal fear upon realizing she faces a Prelate, one of the Seven.
+  - _Character Defining Moment:_ **Angelica Ward** — Experiences real, primal fear upon realizing she faces a Prelate, one of the Seven.
   - _Character Defining Moment:_ **Prelate Vane** — Represents Gluttony (Minister of Charity)—consuming everything while giving back crumbs.

 - **Key Event:** Vane examines and then crushes Angelica's Haptic Glove while still on her hand, declaring her work "brilliant" but wasted on petty theft.